The value of video for PR / The Sarah Hall column

 Even when your product or service faces huge competition, there are ways of achieving cut through.

 Tapping an emotional insight to profile a product or service can also be a successful tactic.
-Take this Pandora video which illustrates the unique bond between mother and child and has already had over 12,510,060 views on YouTube since its release this April.
+Take this Pandora video (external link) which illustrates the unique bond between mother and child and has already had over 12,510,060 views on YouTube since its release this April.

 Video translates across all subject matter

 Video is perfect for PR because it can help serious messages translate extremely well and explain complexities in a way other marketing disciplines can’t.
-Take Emma Watson’s empassioned HeForShe speech on gender equality for UN Women which created conversations about women’s rights across the world.
+Take Emma Watson’s empassioned HeForShe speech (external link) on gender equality for UN Women which created conversations about women’s rights across the world.

-The Amyotrophic Lateral Sclerosis (ALS) Association was able to raise awareness as well as funds through an Ice Bucket Challenge that saw user generated content sweep across Facebook.
+The Amyotrophic Lateral Sclerosis (ALS) Association was able to raise awareness as well as funds through an Ice Bucket Challenge (external link) that saw user generated content sweep across Facebook.
 In one month, the charity secured $98.2m compared with $2.7m in the same timeframe the previous year.

 Ultimately the message with using video is no different to when devising other PR and marketing campaigns.
 Understand your audiences, tap an insight, tell your story and create an interaction with your customer that doesn’t feel like marketing.
 Being human is a great way to build brand loyalty and achieve emotional engagement.